stape-io/stape-sgtm-ios/README.md

 }
 ```
 `Stape.send()` method provides a callback that is called after event got response and passed a result.

-If event was successfullly sent result contains `Stape.EventResponse` instance.
+If event was successfully sent result contains `Stape.EventResponse` instance.

 Response provides a `payload` property which is a dictionary
 with serialized key/value pairs got from the backend.

-Note that response handler is called on a non-main thread and you need to manually dispatch to main thread if needed.
+Note that response handler is called on a non-main thread,
+and you need to manually dispatch to the main thread if needed.

 `Stape.Event` struct provides a number of predefined keys for convenience.
 Keys are listed in `Stape.Event.Keys` enum: